dovetail-genomics/chicago/chicagoTools/README.md

 - The script for bundling the interaction calls from multiple samples into a single data matrix:
        + makePeakMatrix.R

-- The script for reestimating Chicago p-walue weighting parameters based on user data:
+- The script for reestimating Chicago p-value weighting parameters based on user data:
-       + [FIXME] FitDistCurve.Rmd
+       + fitDistCurve.R

 **Scripts for preparing the "design files" needed for the Chicago package**